Mojo-Numerics-and-Algorithms-group/NuMojo/README.md

 # Mojo-Arrays
 ## Description
 A little project for vectorized N-Dimensional Arrays in native mojo

-For the SDK use ndarray, and refer to demo.mojo for examples.
 ## Goals
 * Vectorized, robustly statically typed, nd arrays with all of the standard matrix operations
 * Eventually to be made compatible with mojo implementations or ABI of LAPACK and BLAS for linear algebra operations.